esyta84/tfe-onboarding/teams/app-x/README.md

 ## Overview

-The App-X team uses this Terraform configuration to manage their infrastructure across development, pre-production, and production environments, using AWS, Azure, and vSphere platforms.
+The App-X team uses this Terraform configuration to manage their infrastructure across development, pre-production, and production environments, using AWS as the cloud platform.

 ## Structure